IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 Topology Model;

-- The MPLS-TE Topology Model, defined in the "ietf-te-mpls-topology" YANG module of {{!I-D.ietf-teas-yang-te-mpls-topology}}, which augments the TE Packet
+- The MPLS-TE Topology Model, defined in the "ietf-te-mpls-topology" YANG module of {{?I-D.ietf-teas-yang-te-mpls-topology}}, which augments the TE Packet
 Topology Model with or without the L3 TE Topology Model, defined in "ietf-l3-te-topology" YANG module of